makrai/notes/kratzer88-stage-level-individual-level-pred.md

 analysis as well as the most promising alternative proposal developed Independently

-by Karina Wilkinson (1966) and Claudie:�
+by Karina Wilkinson (1966) and Claudie:a

 Gerstner and Manfred Krl fka